zakirullin/cognitive-load/README.md

 ## Hexagonal/Onion architecture
 There is a certain engineering excitement about all this stuff.

 I myself was a passionate advocate of Onion Architecture for years.
 I used it here and there and encouraged other teams to do so.
 The complexity of our projects went up, the sheer number of files alone had doubled.
-It felt like we were writing a lot of gluing code.
+It felt like we were writing a lot of glue code.
 On ever changing requirements we had to make changes across multiple layers of abstractions, it all became tedious. `🤯`

 This architecture was something that made intuitive sense at first, but every time we tried applying it to projects it made a lot more harm than good.
 In the end, we gave it all up in favour of the good old dependency inversion principle. **No port/adapter terms to learn, no unnecessary layers of horizontal abstractions, no extraneous cognitive load.**